lukaszsobek/product-listing-page/README.md

 - Can run tests on parts of the application listed below.

 ## Test coverage:
-- Components (smart & dumb), actions, components, store, middleware
+- Components (smart & dumb), actions, components, reducers, store, middleware

 ## Note:
 - Scss in this app would have been overkill.
 There are, however css variables for colors and a little bit of BEM mixed in.

 ## To Do:
-- Add missing reducer tests
 - Add clear filter option to remove filters
 - Refactor dropdowns to independent component
 - Fetching Products from an external api